Why

 Call to Action

-"You can fund the pipeline. $75 welcomes a student. $465 equips a leader. $75,000 pilots a returnee hub that proves whether this pipeline works all the way home."
+"You can fund the pipeline. $75 welcomes a student. $465 equips a leader. $100,000 launches a faith & work hub in a home country."

 We care deeply but measure rigorously.

-80% attrition with caveat.
+~80% disconnection with caveat.
 Real numbers.

 Airport pickups, not "transformational experiences."